Tag Archives: Android Studio

 Dagger Navigation Support

 Dagger is a popular library for dependency injection on Android.
 Android Studio makes it easier to navigate between your Dagger-related code by providing new gutter actions and extending support in the Find Usages window.
-For example, clicking on the gutter action next to a method that consumes a given type navigates you to the provider of that type.
-Conversely, clicking on the gutter action navigates you to where a type is used as a dependency.
+For example, clicking on the go to producer gutter action gutter action next to a method that consumes a given type navigates you to the provider of that type.
+Conversely, clicking on the go to consumer gutter action gutter action navigates you to where a type is used as a dependency.
 Android Studio also supports navigation actions for dependencies defined with the Jetpack Hilt library.
 Learn more.

 Navigate between Dagger-related code with gutter actions